warmspringwinds/tf-image-segmentation/README.md

 by Long et al. We trained and tested ```FCN-32s```, ```FCN-16s``` and ```FCN-8s``` against PASCAL VOC 2012 dataset.

-You can find all the scripts that were used for training and evaluation here [here](tf_image_segmentation/recipes/pascal_voc/FCNs).
+You can find all the scripts that were used for training and evaluation [here](tf_image_segmentation/recipes/pascal_voc/FCNs).

 This code has been used to train networks with this performance: